bryanrtboy/InputTutorial/README.md

    * a Game Manager object (in this case following a Singleton pattern)
    * Organizing scripts for a single function, i.e. 'listen', 'place' or 'move'
 * How to work with various forms of input
+* Using ray casting and converting screenspace (mouse coordinates) to worldspace (where the frog lives)
 * Introduction to the Navigation system

 ## Concept